Fig77/Template/README.md

 # Foobar

-Foobar is a Python library for dealing with word pluralization.
+Foobar is a Ruby project that will do wonders with foo.
+Like foo this, or foo that.
+But never those.

 Index
 =====